 IGN FI will attend the 19th Annual World Bank Conference on Land and Poverty that will be held March 19 – 23, 2018 in Washington, DC, USA.
-(See the program of the conference).
-The 2018 conference theme will be:
+The 2018 conference theme will be Land Governance in an Interconnected World (see the program of the conference).

 This is the 4th time IGN FI attends this conference.
 At this occasion, presentations are made on its on-going land projects.